-Fidelis Care is closely monitoring the developments across New York State and is following COVID-19 guidance from the New York State Department of Health (SDOH) and Department of Financial Services (DFS) guidance.
+Fidelis Care is closely monitoring the COVID-19 developments across New York State and is following guidance from the New York State Department of Health (SDOH) and Department of Financial Services (DFS).

 As we respond to this unprecedented and dynamic situation, Fidelis Care’s goals are to continue to serve our members and providers, minimize disruption, and support the health and safety of our employees.